silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 ![Turing machine]({{ site.baseurl }}/images/turing.png)

-1. A **tape**, on which we can write a sequence of digits.
+1. A **tape**, on which we can write a sequence of digits, which serves as the machine's memory.
 As with the number of wheels on our adding machine, we assume that the tape is very long - long enough for whatever computation we are performing.
 We assume that the tape starts with every position in the sequence set to 0
 2. A **head** which can read and write digits on the tape - but only one digit at a time!
 The head can move along the tape to go from one digit to the previous or next, but again only one digit at a time.